Okipa/laravel-brickables/README.md

 The `Brick` model uses the `spatie/eloquent-sortable` package to handle the content bricks positioning.

-This third party package documentation is available here : https://github.com/spatie/eloquent-sortable.
+This third party package documentation is available here: https://github.com/spatie/eloquent-sortable.

 ### Retrieve content bricks

-Retrieve the content bricks associated to an Eloquent model :
+Retrieve the content bricks associated to an Eloquent model:

 ```php
 $page = Page::find(1);
 $bricks = $page->getBricks();
 ```

-You also can find the first typed content brick associated to the model :
+You also can find the first typed content brick associated to the model:

 ```php
 $page = Page::find(1);